trustoverip/ghp-paper-creds/README.md

-# The Good Health Pass Interoperability Blueprint<br>Paper Credentials Cookbook
+# The Good Health Pass Interoperability Blueprint - Paper Credentials Cookbook

-Version 0.9
+- Version 0.9

-1 October 2021
+- 1 October 2021

-Status: DRAFT.
+- Status: DRAFT.

 This publicly available guide was approved by the ToIP Foundation Steering Committee on [date of approval (dd month yyyy)].